InspiryThemes/realhomes-docs/docs/advance-search-form-setup-ultra.md

 ## Ultra Search Elementor Widget

-Ultra design is completely based on Elementor, so you can use Ultra Seach Form Elementor Widget anywhere.
+Ultra design is mostly based on Elementor, so you can use Ultra Seach Form Elementor Widget almost anywhere.
 You can find the Ultra Search form in Elementor Widgets panel.

 ![Properties Search Ultra](images/ultra/ultra-search-widget.png)